israelpereira55/CDELS/README.md

 You need to clean the header of the instance before using it on CDELS.
 The first line should have 4 integers.
 The number of vehicles, optimum value of the instance, number of clients and vehicle capacity.
 If you don't know the instancy optimum value, then just put a low value which should be bellow the lower bound (just write a small integer! ;) ).
+Then put the instance on the same path of the executable and you can run it.

-**Important:** We are using the TSPLIB95 standard which rounds any operation which uses floating numbers.
+**Important:** We are using the TSPLIB95 standard which rounds any operation that use floating numbers.
 If you don't want that, remove the +0.5 increase.

 ### Prerequisites